whg333/nettyProtobufChat/README.md

-nettyProtobufChat
+netty3&Protobuf4Chat
 =================

-netty and protobuf chat
+netty3 and protobuf for chat